Undergraduate minors: geographic information science; geography

-The Department of Geographical and Sustainability Sciences offers undergraduate programs leading to a Bachelor of Arts or Bachelor of Science degree, and a minor in geography.
-Undergraduate students select from three tracks: environmental studies, geographic information science (GISci), and health and society.
-Each track requires introductory and upper-level geography and sustainability courses, as well as course work from other departments.
+The Department of Geographical and Sustainability Sciences offers undergraduate programs leading to a Bachelor of Arts or Bachelor of Science degree.
+Undergraduate students with a major in geography select from three tracks: environmental studies, geographic information science (GISci), and health and society.
+Each track requires introductory and upper-level geography and sustainability courses, as well as coursework from other departments.
 The department also offers the B.S. with a major in sustainability science.
 In addition, the department offers a minor in geography and a minor and certificate in geographic information science.
-In addition, it administers the interdisciplinary environmental policy and planning major and collaborates with other departments to offer the undergraduate Certificates in Social Science Analytics, Sustainability, and Wind Energy.
-It also participates in the University's internship program for students (see Career Center Programs in the Catalog).
+It administers the interdisciplinary environmental policy and planning major and collaborates with other departments to offer the undergraduate Certificates in Social Science Analytics and Sustainability (see below).
+The department also participates in the University's internship program for students; see Career Center Programs (University College) in the Catalog.

 Geographical and sustainability science students acquire valuable skills in computer-based geographic information systems (GIS) software used to investigate and solve many environmental and social problems.
 Opportunities for graduates with GIS training are growing rapidly in both private and governmental organizations.
 To gain related knowledge, get hands-on experience, and conduct independent research, students have access to the department's state-of-the-art Geographical Information Systems Instructional Lab (GISIL).
 For more information, see Facilities in this section of the Catalog.

-The Department of Geographical and Sustainability Sciences offers a number of courses that students in other majors may use to satisfy requirements of College of Liberal Arts and Sciences General Education Program.
-Look for courses with the prefix GEOG under "Natural Sciences," "Social Sciences," and "International and Global Issues" in the General Education Program section of the Catalog.
+The Department of Geographical and Sustainability Sciences offers a number of courses that students in other majors may use to satisfy requirements of the College of Liberal Arts and Sciences GE CLAS Core.
+Look for courses with the prefix GEOG under "Natural Sciences," "Social Sciences," and "International and Global Issues" in the GE CLAS Core section of the Catalog.
 Nonmajors also may choose geographical and sustainability sciences courses as electives.

-The Department of Geographical and Sustainability Sciences collaborates with the Departments of Biology, Earth and Environmental Science (College of Liberal Arts and Sciences), Civil and Environmental Engineering, and Urban and Regional Planning as well as the School of Planning and Public Affairs (Graduate College) and the Tippie College of Business to offer the undergraduate program in sustainability.
+The Department of Geographical and Sustainability Sciences collaborates with the Departments of Biology, Earth and Environmental Science (College of Liberal Arts and Sciences), Civil and Environmental Engineering (College of Engineering), as well as the School of Planning and Public Affairs (Graduate College) and the Tippie College of Business to offer the undergraduate program in sustainability.
 The certificate is administered by University College; see the Certificate in Sustainability in the Catalog.